Out of Reach

 The night, and the next few days, pass in a minor whirlwind while they unpack and sort the house out.
 The beds are bought the next morning and installed that afternoon.
 The phone people come and put the new line in the next afternoon as well, a simple case of running the line up the side of the house.
 They take it up beside a drain pipe so it won’t be so noticeable.
 Lee is very happy to have her own phone line.
 Tom is happy in his room, while Ernie is happy sitting in the sun reading and watching the neighbours’ many teenage girls when they lay by the pools in their bikinis getting good suntans.
 The discussed renovations are done very fast, too.
 Thus the last two weeks of summer school holidays pass by fast while the Cable family settles into the new house and make it a home.

-For those first two days the school bullies hadn't even realised he was alive, on the afternoon of the third day they hear the news about the new kid who's smart.
-On the fourth day two of the worst bullies wait for him at the school gate and demand he gives them his lunch money.
-He turns out his pockets to show he doesn't have any, and then shows them his already packed lunch of a hefty serving of cold fried rice with cold stir fry vegetables.
-Pissed off he doesn't even have a lunch they see as worth taking the bullies move off and leave him be, for now.
+For those first two days the school bullies hadn’t even realised he was alive, on the afternoon of the third day they hear the news about the new kid who’s smart.
+On the fourth day two of the worst bullies wait for him at the school gate, and they demand he gives them his lunch money.
+He turns out his pockets to show he doesn’t have any, and then he shows them his already packed lunch of a hefty serving of cold fried rice with cold stir-fry vegetables.
+Pissed off he doesn’t even have a lunch they see as worth taking the bullies move off and leave him be, for now.